 Crushing Machines Use equipment designed to deliver water spray or mist for dust suppression at crusher and other points where dust is generated (e.g., hoppers, conveyors, sieves/sizing or vibrating components, and discharge points).
 Operate and maintain machine in accordance with manufacturer's instructions to minimize dust emissions.
 Use a ventilated booth that provides fresh, climate-controlled air to the operator, or a remote control station.
-None None Heavy Equipment and Utility Vehicles used to abrade or fracture silica- containing materials (e.g. , hoe-ramming, rock ripping) or used during demolition activities involving silica-containing materials Operate equipment from within an enclosed cab.
-None None the task, apply water and/or dust suppressants as necessary to minimize dust emissions.
+None None Heavy Equipment and Utility Vehicles used to abrade or fracture silica- containing materials (e.g., hoe-ramming, rock ripping) or used during demolition activities involving silica-containing Operate equipment from within an enclosed cab.
+None None materials When employees outside of the cab are engaged in the task, apply water and/or dust suppressants as necessary to minimize dust emissions.
 None None Heavy Equipment and Utility Vehicles for tasks such as grading and excavating but not including: demolishing, abrading, or fracturing silica- containing materials Apply water and/or dust suppressants as necessary to minimize dust emissions.
 None None OR When the equipment operator is the only employee engaged in the task, operate equipment from within an enclosed cab.
 None None